weiyanminoo/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+### Tagging a person to a Wedding : `tag`

+Tags an existing contact to an existing wedding event.

+Format: `tag INDEX WEDDING_ID`

+* Tags the person at the specified `INDEX` to the wedding event specified by `WEDDING_ID`.
+* The index refers to the index number shown in the displayed person list.
+The index **must be a positive integer** 1, 2, 3, …​
+* Contacts can only be tagged to wedding events that are already existing in the system

 ### Deleting a person : `delete`

 Deletes the specified person from the address book.